 Why I don’t use the terms “masculine” and “feminine” to define the style essences

 Some people call Dramatic, Natural, and Gamine the masculine or yang style essences and Ethereal, Romantic, and Ingenue the feminine or yin style essences.
-Classic seems typically to be omitted from either category.
+Classic seems typically omitted from either category.

 Personally, I don’t apply the terms masculine and feminine to the style essences, because I don’t think those terms are highly accurate or useful in the context of style analysis.